 With new design platforms springing up at a rapid rate, it can be difficult to work out what they all offer, at what price, and which, if any, would work for you.
 So we’ve run the rule over some of the more popular platforms around.

 99designs offers over 90 different design categories, and is reported to have over a million designers on its books, meaning it’s certainly one of the bigger marketplaces around.
 Pricing for a logo design ranges from US $299 – US $1299 depending on the package tier, making it more expensive than some.
-99designs’ core product is its design contests, but they also offer 1-to-1 projects with select designers.
-For the full low-down on 99Designs, read our mystery shopper review.
+99designs’ core product is its design contests, but they also offer one-to-one projects with select designers.
+For the full low-down on 99designs, read our mystery shopper review.

 Designhill offers various services (including a subscription graphic design option), but is best known for its design contents.
 Prices for a logo start at US $199 for “Fast Track,” up to US $999 for its Premium offering.
 The quality of designer that your project is offered to varies by price level, and some of the cheaper solutions also have a limit on the designs each designer can submit.